federico-terzi/gesture-keyboard/README.md

 If you want to implement or customize this yourself, [check out the tutorial below.](#how-to-use-the-library)

+# Warning: this repository has been archived
+It's been a long time since I've implemented this project, and unfortunately, I'm not in the condition of maintaining it anymore.
+Therefore, I decided to archive it.
+All the code will be available without limitations, and you can also fork the project to continue it if you want to do so.

+Thanks for all the interest!
+I wish you all the best :)

 ## Demostration Video
 [Click here to watch the demonstration video](https://www.youtube.com/watch?v=OjTNS2ZKqRc)